CoffeeProgrammers/School-Voting/README.md

 - MUI: library of React components
 - H2: database for our project tests
 - PostgreSQL: database for our project
-- KeyCloak: microservers for security
+- Keycloak: microservice for security
 - Docker: for start servers and creating containers in one system

 ---